Getting started with pgmoneta

 -L, --logfile FILE Set the log file

--v, --verbose Output text string of the result
+-v, --verbose Output text string of result

 -V, --version Display version information